reddec/dkp/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/dkp)](https://pypi.org/project/dkp/)

 Packs existent docker-compose project in executable single encrypted (GPG AES256) archive (tar + gz).
-It means, that you don't need to install DKP or remember procedure details during restore which dramatically reduces stress and make your life simpler.
+It means that you don't need to install DKP or remember procedure details during restore, which dramatically reduces stress and make your life simpler.
 In the end - it's hard to remember how to restore backup made by N generations of administrators years ago before you...